Randomized Matrix Decompositions using R: Randomized singular value decompositions

 The relationship between the singular value decomposition and eigendecomposition can then be used to approximate the left singular vectors as $\mathbf{U}_k = \mathbf{A} \mathbf{V}_k \mathbf{\Sigma}^{-1}$ (see also Section~\ref{sec:randomizedPCAalg}).
 However, computing the eigenvalues of the inner product $\mathbf{A^\top A}$ is not generally a good idea, because this process squares the condition number of $\mathbf{A}$.
 Further, the computational performance of Krylov methods depends on factors such as the initial guess for the starting vector, and additional steps used to stabilize the algorithm~\citep{gu2015subspace}.
 While partial SVD algorithms have the same theoretical costs as randomized methods, i.e., they require $O(m n k)$ floating point operations, they have higher communication costs.
 This is because the matrix-vector operations do not permit data reuse between iterations.

-The most competitive partial SVD routines in \proglang{R} are provided by the \pkg{svd}~\citep{svdpackage}, \pkg{Rspectra}~\citep{RSpectra}, and the \pkg{irlba}~\citep{baglama2005augmented} packages.
+The most competitive partial SVD routines in \proglang{R} are provided by the \pkg{svd}~\citep{svdpackage}, \pkg{RSpectra}~\citep{RSpectra}, and the \pkg{irlba}~\citep{baglama2005augmented} packages.
 The \pkg{svd} package provides a wrapper for the \pkg{PROPACK} SVD algorithm~\citep{larsen1998lanczos}.
-The \pkg{Rspectra} package is inspired by the software package \pkg{ARPACK}~\citep{ARPACK} and provides fast partial SVD and eigendecompositon algorithms.
+The \pkg{RSpectra} package is inspired by the software package \pkg{ARPACK}~\citep{ARPACK} and provides fast partial SVD and eigendecompositon algorithms.
 The \pkg{irlba} package implements implicitly restarted Lanczos bidiagonalization methods for computing the dominant singular values and vectors~\citep{baglama2005augmented}.
 The advantage of this algorithm is that it avoids the implicit computation of the inner product $\mathbf{A^\top A}$ or outer product $\mathbf{A A^\top}$.
 Thus, this algorithm is more numerically stable if $\mathbf{A}$ is ill-conditioned.

-\subsection{The rsvd() function}
+\subsection{The \code{rsvd()} function}

 The \pkg{rsvd} package provides an efficient routine to compute the low-rank SVD using Algorithm~\ref{alg:RSVDalgorithm}.
-The interface of the \code{rsvd()} function is similar to the base \code{svd()} function

-The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
+The interface of the \code{rsvd()} function is similar to the base \code{svd()} function: \begin{Code} rsvd(A, k, nu = NULL, nv = NULL, p = 10, q = 2, sdist = "normal") \end{Code} The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
 The second mandatory argument \code{k} defines the target rank, which is assumed to be chosen smaller than the ambient dimensions of the input matrix.
-The \code{rsvd()} function achieves significant speedups for target ranks chosen to be $k < min\{m,n\}/4$.
+The \code{rsvd()} function achieves significant speedups for target ranks chosen to be $k < \min\{m,n\}/4$.
 Similar to the \code{svd()} function, the arguments \code{nu} and \code{nv} can be used to specify the number of left and right singular vectors to be returned.